Undergraduate Programs

 Studies in photography at Grand Valley State University encompass the history, critical and aesthetic theory, and varied practice of photography as a medium of visual communication and expression in culture and society.

-The photography program, in supporting the mission of the university, develops liberally-educated professional image-makers and media scholars through student-centered inquiry and practice in visual communication and the history, theory, criticism, and production of photographic images using state of the art methods, tools and facilities.
+The photography program, in supporting the mission of the university, develops liberally-educated professional image-makers and media scholars through student-centered inquiry and practice in visual communication and the history, theory, criticism, and production of photographic images using state-of-the-art methods, tools, and facilities.

 Photography - Program Information

-Sculpture - Program Information
+Studio Art - Program Information

-Minor in Art History
+Art History Minor

 The minor in art history is designed to offer students a general introduction to the study of art history and its methods.
 It offers students from many disciplines including - studio art, the humanities and professional degrees - the opportunity to examine the contexts for the production of the visual arts.

-Minor in Art History Information
+Art History Minor Information

 Studies in photography at Grand Valley State University encompass the history, critical and aesthetic theory, and varied practice of photography as a medium of visual communication and expression in culture and society.

-Minor in Photography Information
+Photography Minor Information

 The art minor offers students in other majors the opportunity to pursue their interest in the visual arts.
 Students take seven courses for the minor for a total of 21 credits.

-Minor in Studio Art Information
+Studio Art Minor Information

-Page last modified October 27, 2017
+Page last modified November 13, 2025